siberianfox/g2wiki/Compiling-G2-on-Windows-(Atmel-Studio-6.2).md

 _Note:_ Many of these instructions will work with the Atmel SAM-ICE as well.

 In the project directory all of the source files and the Atmel project files for Studio 6 are inside the `TinyG2` directory.
-Once Atmel Studio 6.2 is installed, open the solution file `tinyg.atsln`.
-(Atmel studio will also open the project file `tinyg.cproj` automatically.)
+Once Atmel Studio 6.2 is installed, open the solution file `TinyG2.atsln`.
+(Atmel studio will also open the project file `TinyG2.cppproj` automatically.)

 _Note:_ Git is configured to ignore the changes to some of the project's dependent files so that they don't cause havoc.
 This means that to commit changes to those files, they need to specifically be added to the commit by name.